kyma-project/kyma/docs/kyma/docs/032-gs-gke-installation.md

 ## DNS setup

-1. Get some domain and delegate it to google.
-You can get a free domain from freenom.com site.
-I reserved kyma.ga domain.
+In this step you delegate management of your domain to Google Cloud DNS.
+If you don't have any domain you can get one for free from freenom.com site.
+For this guide uses kyma.ga domain, and demo.kyma.ga subdomain for kyma cluster.

-2. Export the project name
+1. Export the domain name, project name and DNS zone name.
+The values are used in commands below.

     ```
+    export DOMAIN=demo.kyma.ga
+    export DNS_NAME=kyma.ga.
     export PROJECT=<YOUR_GOOGLE_PROJECT>
+    export DNS_ZONE=kyma-zone
     ```

-3. Create DNS managed zone in your google project.
+2. Create DNS managed zone in your google project.
 You can create if from console.cloud.google.com.
 Navigate to Network Services, Cloud DNS and select Create Zone.
 Command line version:

     ```
-    gcloud dns --project=$PROJECT managed-zones create kymaga-zone --description= --dns-name=kyma.ga.
+    gcloud dns --project=$PROJECT managed-zones create $DNS_ZONE --description= --dns-name=$DNS_NAME
     ```

-4. Delegate your domain to google name servers.
+3. Delegate your domain to google name servers.
 List of nameservers you can get from zone details.
 In my case:
     - ns-cloud-b1.googledomains.com.
     - ns-cloud-b2.googledomains.com.
     - ns-cloud-b3.googledomains.com.
     - ns-cloud-b4.googledomains.com.

     At freenom.com you can do that going to Services -> Main Domains - > Manage domain.
 Then select management tools -> Nameservers and enter values retrieved from Google.

+4. Ensure that your domain is managed by Google name servers:
+    ```
+    host -t ns $DNS_NAME
+    ```
+    In the result you should see the list of name servers from previous step.

 ## Get TLS certificate